aboutcoders/job-bundle/Resources/docs/unit-testing.md

 The AbcJobBundle provides a class [JobTestCase](../../Test/JobTestCase.php) that can be used to test custom jobs.

-So far this class provides three methods that can be used to test custom jobs.
+So far this class provides four methods that can be used to test custom jobs.

 ## Testing if a job is registered